-Established in 1902, Clos du Marquis, usually exhibits typical Saint-Julien structure, complexity, balance, distinction and strong ageing potential.
+Established in 1902, Clos du Marquis is the second wine of Ch.
+Leoville Las-Cases, usually exhibiting typical Saint-Julien structure, complexity, balance, distinction and strong ageing potential.

 A wine of generous proportions yet pinpoint precision, the word “racy” has been used more than once to describe the 2016 Clos du Marquis.
 A richly exotic and expansive palate is centered around a sturdy backbone and exquisite structure resulting in a classically styled wine that will continue to develop with cellaring.